Chloe-Terwagne/vhl_dash_board/README.md

 ## Getting Started

 ### Online Version
-An online version of the app is also available at https://vhl_vizu_board.onrender.com/, but please note that it may be slower due to the limitations of the free deployment.
-It is recommended to run the app locally for optimal performance.
+You can access the online version of the app by visiting https://vhl-board.onrender.com.
+Please note that updates may take a few seconds to appear due to deployment limitations.
+For the best performance, we recommend running the app locally on your device.

 ### Prerequisites